VEZY/PlantGeom.jl/docs/src/io.md

     - **Time:** 10 minutes
     - **Output:** Correct choice and usage of OPF/OPS/MTG readers and writers

-PlantGeom works with three complementary representations:
+PlantGeom works with four complementary representations:

 - `MTG` on disk and in memory: the graph structure written in `.mtg` files that you can import and manipulate in Julia using [MultiScaleTreeGraph.jl](https://github.com/VEZY/MultiScaleTreeGraph.jl).
 - `OPF` on disk: one plant object with topology + geometry stored in the OPF format (`.opf`).
 This is basically an `.mtg` file with geometry data.